Naval Surface Warfare Center Dahlgren Division

-The United States Naval Surface Warfare Center Dahlgren Division (NSWCDD), named for Rear Admiral John A. Dahlgren, is located in King George County, Virginia, in close proximity to the largest fleet concentration area in the Navy.
+The United States Naval Surface Warfare Center Dahlgren Division (NSWCDD), named for Rear Admiral John A. Dahlgren, is located in King George County, Virginia, near the largest fleet concentration area in the Navy.
 NSWCDD is part of the Naval Surface Warfare Centers under the Naval Sea Systems Command (NAVSEA).
-NSWCDD was initially established 16 October 1918 as a remote extension of Maryland's Indian Head Proving Ground used for testing naval guns.
-The Dahlgren site was named the Lower Station, Dahlgren Naval Proving Ground when it first opened.
-The location on the Potomac River was specifically chosen for the development of a long ballistic test range on the Potomac River, required for the testing of modern, high-powered munitions.
+NSWCDD was established on 16 October 1918 as Lower Station, Dahlgren Naval Proving Ground, a remote extension of Maryland's Indian Head Proving Ground.
+The site was chosen so that naval guns and other high-powered munitions could be tested by firing shells into the Potomac River.

-The NSWCDD employs approximately 4,700 scientists, engineers and support personnel at the Dahlgren organization and more than 350 at NSWCDD DNA.
-Prior to 2007, Panama City Coastal Systems Station located at the Naval Support Activity Panama City was part of Dahlgren Division, but in 2008, it became its own division within the NAVSEA Naval Surface Warfare Center structure.
+The NSWCDD employs about 4,700 scientists, engineers and support personnel at the Dahlgren organization and more than 350 at NSWCDD DNA.
+In 2008, Panama City Coastal Systems Station at the Naval Support Activity Panama City was moved out of Dahlgren Division to become its own NSWC division.

-The physical base where NSWCDD is located became officially known as the Naval Support Activity Dahlgren (NSA Dahlgren) in 2003 when Naval Installations Command assumed all base operating functions, leaving NSWCDD as an installation tenant, however, the name NSWCDD or NSWC is still commonly used to refer to the base.
+The base where NSWCDD is located was renamed the Naval Support Activity Dahlgren (NSA Dahlgren) in 2003 when Naval Installations Command assumed base operating functions, leaving NSWCDD as an installation tenant; the names NSWCDD or NSWC are still commonly used to refer to the base.
 There are a few other major tenant commands on the base such as the Joint Warfare Analysis Center and the Aegis Training and Readiness Center (ATRC) involved in the training and development for the Aegis Combat System, and training and development for other future shipboard combat systems.
-NSF Dahlgren was also previously home to Naval Space Surveillance System Command (NAVSPASUR) before that function was transferred to the Air Force in 2004.
-In 2006, the installation's name was changed to its current iteration of Naval Support Facility Dahlgren when Naval District Washington merged it and Naval Support Activity Indian Head under the combined command of Naval Support Activity South Potomac.
+NSF Dahlgren was home to Naval Space Surveillance System Command (NAVSPASUR) until that function was transferred to the Air Force in 2004.
+In 2006, the installation's name was changed to Naval Support Facility Dahlgren when it was merged by Naval District Washington with Naval Support Activity Indian Head under Naval Support Activity South Potomac.

-The base is recognized by the Census Bureau as a census designated place (CDP), Dahlgren Center.
+The base is recognized by the Census Bureau as a census-designated place (CDP), Dahlgren Center.
 Its population as of the 2010 census was 599.
-It is entirely distinct from Dahlgren CDP, to the west.
+It is distinct from the CDP of Dahlgren, Virginia, to the west.

 History

-Dahlgren was established in the spring of 1918 as a Naval Proving Ground.
+Dahlgren was established in spring 1918 as a Naval Proving Ground.
 Its recorded first work, the firing of a 7 in/45 caliber tractor-mounted gun, occurred on 16 October 1918, which is recognized as the official founding date.
-The proving ground was named Dahlgren in honor of Rear Admiral John Adolphus Dahlgren, a Civil War Navy commander, who is the acknowledged "father of modern naval ordnance."
+The proving ground was named to honor Rear Admiral John Adolphus Dahlgren, a Civil War Navy commander and the "father of modern naval ordnance."